SomedudeX/py-calculator/README.md

 A basic calculator running in the command-line.

 Currently only the MacOS version is compiled for universal with PyInstaller (Both intel and apple).
-The Linux version is compiled but only for ARM64 systems.
+The Windows version is not compiled.

 ## Latest Release Notes